DataCueCo/slate/source/index.html.md

 Use the batch endpoint if you want to do a bulk import, typically when you first start using DataCue and you want to add your historical orders, products or users.

-Build an array of your requests in the `batch` field, we accept a maximum of 500 items per request.
+Send an array of the items in the payload, we accept a maximum of 500 items per request.

 ## Create/Update Products